• Share this on:

 Plant toxins

 Since December 2020, following Commission Regulation (EU) 2020/2040, there have been maximum limits put in place for certain foodstuffs containing pyrrolizidine alkaloids (PA).
 In addition to the limit of 400 μg/kg for cumin seed and most dried herbs, there is a higher limit of 1,000 μg/kg in place for borage, lovage, marjoram, oregano and mixtures of these herbs.
-In 2022, 23 issues with PA were reported in the RASFF database.
-These were mainly related to cumin and dried oregano from Turkey.
+The number of reported issues grew from 25 in 2022 to 46 in 2023, and it increased further to 55 in 2024, primarily because of excessive PA levels in oregano and cumin from Türkiye.

 Plant toxins can be transmitted to spices and herbs from weeds like: